sysdea-libs/polyglot/README.md

 Polyglot is useful even if your needs are currently monolingual, for instance consider correctly producing the string "You are the 22nd visitor".
 A pleasant side-effect of solving that formatting can be making your application at least partly translation ready in the future.

+This library aims to be compatible with [Format.JS](http://formatjs.io/) message formats so that there is consistent translation for client and server.

 ## Stability

 Polyglot is still in the early stages of development.
 Although the general syntax is fixed, the API is still open to change.